rqlite/rqlite/README.md

 ]"
 ```

 When a transaction takes place either both statements will succeed, or neither.
 Performance is *much, much* better if multiple SQL INSERTs or UPDATEs are executed via a transaction.
-Note the execution ceases the moment any single query results in an error.
+Note that processing of the request ceases the moment any single query results in an error.

 The behaviour of rqlite when using `BEGIN`, `COMMIT`, or `ROLLBACK` to control transactions is **not defined**.
-Control transactions only through the query parameters shown above.
+It is important to control transactions only through the query parameters shown above.

 ### Handling Errors
 If an error occurs while processing a statement, it will be marked as such in the response.
 For example.